Gluten Free Pumpkin Bars For Two

 - Yield – The number of bars will depend on how big you cut the slices.
 I cut mine into about 2-inch squares.

-- Baking Pan – If you do not have an eighth size baking sheet, you can use a 9×5 loaf pan.
+- Baking Pan – If you do not have the small baking sheet, you can use a 9×5 loaf pan.
 The bars will be thicker and you may need to increase the bake time by 2 to 3 minutes.

 - Pumpkin – Be sure it is pure pumpkin and not pumpkin pie filling.
 The latter has added ingredients we don’t need for this recipe.
 I prefer Libby’s canned pumpkin because it doesn’t contain as much moisture as other brands.